 "And that wall was not so much its code but in limitations in Ruby virtual machine.
-There's a lot of things that Ruby is great at, but long-running processes?
+There are many things that Ruby is great at, but long-running processes?
 Particularly memory intensive ones?
 Not so much." - Alex Payne, Twitter developer

-Scaling via concurrency, when working with long running processes, is not the way Ruby was made, so no wonder it does not work as it might in Scala for example.
+Scaling via concurrency, when working with long-running processes, is not the way Ruby was made, so no wonder it does not work as it might in Scala, for example.
 Abandoning RoR, for Twitter, was due to scalability problems.
 On the other hand, we have to remember that it was almost 10 years ago.
-Rails has become a lot better in its former weaknesses.
+Rails have become a lot better in its former weaknesses.

 "Rails is so easy to use that in some cases it might be overused."

-Most of the times it may happen due to poor programming and architectural decisions as the project grows.
-When used by the team of inexperienced in that matter developers, it might get tricky and over complicated while time passes and projects become bigger and bigger.
-As a result, after some period of time, rewriting a whole bunch of code can be needed in order to make a small change in users features.
+Most of the time, it may happen due to poor programming and architectural decisions as the project grows.
+When used by a team of inexperienced in that matter developers, it might get tricky and over-complicated while time passes and projects become bigger and bigger.
+As a result, after some time, rewriting a whole bunch of code can be needed in order to make a small change in users' features.

 To conclude, Rails and Ruby as a whole is very flexible, one just have to know how to use it, the same as in any other technology.

 So, is Ruby all sugar and spice?
 Of course, it’s not all black or white when we speak of programming languages and frameworks.
 In the end, they’re all man-made, right?
 We are not perfect, and the things we create aren’t perfect either.